ohepworthbell/Basic-grid-generator/README.md

   <div class="col-3">
     This is a column
   </div>

-  <div style="clear: both"></div>
 </div>
 ```

 This will print out a grid with 3 columns.
 That's it!

-Remember to include a "clear" tag for floated elements.
+Remember to include a "clear" class for floated elements.
 This grid generator does not use flexbox due to limited backward support (looking at you, IE).

 ### Changing settings ###